Expressions

 Example:

-In this example we have a filter box (p0) containing associations of the definition Person with an Employment and Age Attribute.
+In this example we have a filter box (p0) containing instances of the definition Person with an Employment and Age Attribute.
 We want to see the average age per Employment in a result matrix.

 What we can do to achieve this is to use the aggregate function in an expression where we specify our Aggregation type as "AVG" and then add our Aggregation and group column (Age, Employment) :